John Dawkins (South Australian politician): Surrogacy

-Dawkins has been an advocate for surrogacy his entire political career.
-He has publicly stated that this is due to his own experiences and the struggles he and his wife experienced when conceiving their second child.
+Dawkins has been a long-term advocate for surrogacy, having publicly stated that his support for reform stems from his own lived experience as a young father and also his contemporary experiences working on behalf of constituent families seeking avenues to parenthood.

-Prior to 2014, surrogacy in south Australia was regulated by Part 2B of the Family Relationships Act 1975 (SA).
-In summary this act prohibited commercial surrogacy and set out the criteria for legal altruistic surrogates.
-Prior to 2014, surrogacy was legal when a recognised surrogacy agreement met the following requirements:
+Prior to 2014, surrogacy in South Australia was regulated by Part 2B of the Family Relationships Act 1975 (SA).
+This act prohibited commercial surrogacy and set out the criteria for legal altruistic surrogates.